Maylene and the Sons of Disaster

 Maylene and the Sons of Disaster is an American heavy metal band from Birmingham, Alabama.
-The group were founded in 2004, shortly after vocalist Dallas Taylor's departure from Underoath.
-In 2005, Maylene and the Sons of Disaster signed to Mono Vs Stereo and released their self-titled debut album.
+The group was founded in 2004, shortly after vocalist Dallas Taylor's departure from Underoath in 2003.
+Maylene and the Sons of Disaster signed to Mono Vs Stereo and released their self-titled debut album.

-The band name and concept are based on the legend of the criminal gang of Ma Barker and her sons, noting that evil lifestyles will be met with divine justice.
+The band name and concept are based on the legend of the criminal gang of Ma Barker and her sons, noting that "evil lifestyles will be met with divine justice".

 History

-Earlier years and II (2004-2009)
+Earlier years and II (2004–2009)

 In April 2006, it was announced that the band had signed to Ferret Music.
 In August of that year, the group hinted they would be working on their Ferret Records debut in October with an expected release date of early 2007.
 Vocalist Dallas Taylor (formerly of Underoath) updated fans once again in January 2007 and said they would be releasing an EP called The Day Hell Broke Loose at Sicard Hollow, followed by their full-length album, II.

 Maylene and the Sons of Disaster's II was released on Ferret Records on March 20, 2007, nationwide.
 Maylene appeared on the cover of the March/April 2007 issue of HM Magazine.

 Throughout April 2007, the band went on tour in support of their new album II with Christian metalcore band Haste the Day.
 Other bands on tour included From Autumn to Ashes, The Sleeping, and Alesana.

 In May, the band was featured on the "Dirty South Tour" with Underoath, Norma Jean, and The Glass Ocean.
 Notably, this is the first time vocalist Dallas Taylor toured with his old band since he left in 2003.
 Other bands touring with them with similar southern music styles are He Is Legend and Hey You Party Animals.